bounswe/bounswe2022group1/deliverables/CMPE451_Customer_Presentation_Milestone_3/group_milestone_review.md

 ## Progress according to requirements

 We have implemented the following requirements.
-Note: annotations are missing in android.
+Note: annotations are missing in frontend.

 - authentication with email: sign up, sign in, login, logout
 - profile with profile image and interests